 Not-So-Harmless Villain: For most of the book, he comes across as too inept, pathetic, and comical to be a real threat to anyone besides Blaggut.
 Then he kills Mother Mellus, despite the sheer difference in size between them.

 Would Hurt a Child: When it's revealed that the Abbey’s "treasure" is just some dibbun toys, he loses it and attempts to attack the kids.

 The former boatswain for Slipp and the only member of the crew to survive after Joseph and company steal their ship.

 Anti-Villain: He can only be considered a villain because of his association with the less ambiguously evil Slipp.
 He eventually becomes a straight-up good guy with minimal change to his personality.

 Apologetic Attacker: The last thing he says to Slipp as he strangles him to death is: "Sorry, Cap'n."

 The Atoner: After he avenges Mother Mellus by killing Slipp, he returns to Redwall to return what the latter stole and face their judgment.

 The Dog Bites Back: After Blaggut has to put up with his crap for the entire book, Slipp finally crosses the line when he murders Mother Mellus.
 Blaggut promptly kills him afterwards.

 Alas, Poor Villain: If they could even be considered "villains."
 They were just two members of Ferahgo's army who deserted because they wanted a better life.
-They weren't even Jerkasses, which is very rare when it comes to vermin.
+They weren't even Jerkasses (except to some extent towards each other), which is very rare when it comes to vermin.

 Dying Alone: After Thura catches the Dryditch Fever, Dingeye leaves him in to die by himself in the middle of the woods.